-Kevin Love Opens Up About His Struggles With Mental Health, ‘Being Depressed Is Exhausting’
+Kevin Love Opens Up About His Struggles With Mental Health: ‘Being Depressed Is Exhausting’

 “If it hadn’t been for a couple of my closest friends, I don’t know if I would be here today telling my story,” Love wrote.

-In one section of the article, Love explained how important it is to be honest about feelings.
-He also encouraged those who are struggling to seek help by talking to others, going to therapy, and/or taking prescribed medication if they need it.
+In one section of the article, the player explained how important it is to be honest about emotions.
+He encouraged those who are struggling to seek help by talking to others, going to therapy, and/or taking prescribed medication if they need it.

 Love revealed that he found himself trying to “achieve his way out” of the way he was feeling by playing basketball.
 He said that he would attempt to physically wear himself out through the sport so he could be mentally drained as well.